 South America before and after The War of the Pacific

-the Atacama desert is 100 times more arid than California's Death Valley.
+In the sparely populated Atacama costal desert region of Bolivia, the Atacama desert is 100 times more arid than California's Death Valley and the soil has been compared to Mars.
 Bolivia lacked the resources and population to exploit the area and contracted out Chilean companies to carry out development projects.

-THE nitrate region extends along the narrow desert coast of the Pacific for three hundred and fifty miles.
+The nitrate region extends along the narrow desert coast of the Pacific for three hundred and fifty miles.
 Peru owned the northern one hundred and fifty, and prior to 1866 Bolivia claimed the rest.
 After the discovery of the precious mineral the industrious and Chileans crowded up the coast, while the Bolivians were shut in behind their high Andes.
 Chile insisted that her true boundary lay as far north as the 23d degree, and took vigorous measures to safeguard the interests of the Chilean nitrate companies.
-In 1866 Bolivia reluctantly made a treaty by which the 24th degree was agreed upon as the formal boundary, although the Chilean miners were allowed to continue their operations in the productive regions north of that line and their taxes were not to be in- creased without their government's consent.
+In 1866 Bolivia reluctantly made a treaty by which the 24th degree was agreed upon as the formal boundary, although the Chilean miners were allowed to continue their operations in the productive regions north of that line and their taxes were not to be increased without their government's consent.
 This treaty gave rise to constant disputes, and as the nitrate, silver, and copper business of the neutral zone became more profitable, the Bolivian government pressed harder for a larger revenue.

 The War of the Pacific pitted Peru and Bolivia against Chile in a struggle initiated over a festering border dispute.
 The conflict saw Chile’s and Peru’s armored warships vying for control of sea lanes and included one of the first examples of the use of naval torpedoes.
 On land, large armies using the most modern weapons—breech-loading rifles, Gatling guns, and steel-barreled artillery—clashed in battles that left thousands of men dead on the battlefields.